 by Tagné + Kooj

-Declaration is a mixed-media global-jazz music performance with documentary narratives reflecting on human rights post-Brexit
+Declaration is a mixed-media global-jazz music and VJ performance with documentary narratives reflecting on human rights post-Brexit

 Duration: approx 60 mins.
 Available for booking – contact us.

-A musical journey specially composed and performed by Tagné Tebu, a multi-instrumentalist coming from a mix of jazz, African, Latin and Indo-Arabic influences.
-Declaration will feature live projections from video artist Kooj Chuhan plus contributing musicians.
+Declaration presents a visual and musical journey with compositions specially created and performed by Tagné Tebu, a multi-instrumentalist coming from a mix of jazz, African, Latin and Indo-Arabic influences.
+Declaration will feature live visual projections from video artist Kooj Chuhan plus contributing musicians.
 Expect sections of free jazz improvisation, click-drum-triggering of audio speech loops, rich textures, daring rhythms and evocative melodic structures.
-The music interweaves around a mix of recorded and live spoken monologues by detainees, campaigns for work rights, human rights activists and legal case-workers.
+The music interweaves around a narrative developed by Kooj, and includes a mix of recorded and live spoken monologues by detainees, campaigns by human rights activists and legal case-workers.

 The piece narrates a statement about the ‘Universal Declaration on Human Rights’ which the UK should uphold.
 We are also connecting with the historical contexts for ‘Declarations of Independence’ to end colonisation.
 The artists will be exploring a level of decolonising the musical form.
 Recorded documentary audio and video footage gathered by Kooj Chuhan will be adapted using software for re-play within the music.